-The analysis of the data from astrophotography competitions hopefully helped shed some light on which cameras are being successfully used (and that they are not necessarily the most expensive models).
+The data from astrophotography competitions hopefully helps shed some light on which cameras are being successfully used (and that they are not necessarily the most expensive models).

-I think the findings above show that it is camera that can deliver for astrophotography whilst also being substantially cheaper than newer models available.
+I think the findings above show that it is a camera that can deliver whilst also being substantially cheaper than newer models available.